engbeekin/SCHOOL-MANAGEMENT-SYSTEM-Asp.net-Mvc-5-/README.md

 - Manager Can Add Course
 - Manager can Add batch
 - Manager can Add Teacher
-- also Manager can edit or delete all c
+- also Manager can edit or delete all

 # Technologies I used this project